Population & Climate - ORIGINAL CONTENT

 There are numerous approaches to controlling the growth of population, including contraception, abstinence, abortion, sterilization and euthanasia.
 There are also multiple methods of reducing population, including war, famine and plagues.
 There have also been efforts to reduce the population of specific groups, including eugenics and the holocaust.
 Those who advocate for population reduction rarely discuss the methods they would choose to employ since they are typically abhorrent.
 However, there was a recent suggestion that the earth needs another pandemic to reduce population.
 Continued “gain of function” research offers the potential development of infectious agents more dangerous than COVID 19 which could produce such a pandemic.

-The earth is able to sustain its current population as the result of several factors, including improved farming methods, the use of synthetic fertilizers and global greening resulting for increased atmospheric CO2 concentrations.
+The earth is able to sustain its current population as the result of several factors, including improved farming methods, the use of synthetic fertilizers and global greening resulting from increased atmospheric CO2 concentrations.
 However, numerous national governments are taking or proposing actions which would remove agricultural land from production, limit the use of synthetic fertilizers, reduce the numbers of ruminant animals and otherwise limit farm production.
 These actions are being aggressively resisted by the farmers who would be deprived of their land, animals and livelihoods.
 While these actions are not currently extensive enough to result in global famine, they would certainly reduce the availability and increase the cost of food.
 A recent effort in Sri Lanka to convert to organic farming resulted in significantly reduced food production and localized famine.

 The UN Food and Agriculture Organization is actively promoting the adoption of alternatives to meat and dairy products from ruminant animals, including textured vegetable protein meat analogues, laboratory grown “meat”, nut and legume “milks” and the substitution of factory grown insects as a source of protein.